 Giving physical stimulation is important to train your cats.
 Savannah cat is known to be active and energetic.
 They also love to jump, so you may need to place cat trees somewhere around the house.
 The hybrid cats are very intelligent.
 You can stimulate their intelligence by teaching some tricks to sit, spin, and fetch.

 5. Remove toxic plants

 Cats are often chewing plants and it is normal.
 Just make sure to keep your Savannahs from toxic plants such as azaleas, lilies, oleander, and African violets.
 Instead, you plant safe greeneries such as button fern, ponytail palm, blue echeveria, bamboo, and spice orchid.
 These plants are safe to chew.

 The price of Savannah cats may vary depending on the breed and generation.
 Savannah cat price F1 is the most expensive, considering it has all the traits of its ancestors.
 Price is also based on temperament, scarcity, and demand.
 Here is a list of Savannah price you might need to know:

 - F4 and F5 Savannahs: $1,500 to $9,000

 Before buying a Savannah, be sure to understand the legal requirements in your country.
-In the United States, the law vary depending on the state.
-Some states including Texas, Hawaii, Massachusetts and Georgia even restrict the ownership of Savannah and other hybrid cats.
+In the United States, the law varies depending on the state.
+Some states including Texas, Hawaii, Massachusetts, and Georgia even restrict the ownership of Savannah and other hybrid cats.